pixelpark/ppnet-proxy/README.md

     git clone https://github.com/pixelpark/ppnet-proxy.git
 ```

-Install all require packages
+Install all required packages
 ``` bash
     npm install
 ```

 ## Usage
-Adapt your PPnet-config.json (see [config.json](https://github.com/pixelpark/ppnet/blob/master/app/config.js)) so that the remote-addresses link to your proxy.
+Adjust your PPnet-config.json (see [config.json](https://github.com/pixelpark/ppnet/blob/master/app/config.js)) so that the remote-addresses link to your proxy.
-You should also adapt the config.json of the ppnet-proxy.
+You should also adjust the config.json of ppnet-proxy.
 The config-files should match by the database names.
 Run the proxy by the following command.
 ``` bash
     node proxy.js